 - expansion of the Sangachal terminal to accommodate the new gas processing and compression facilities.

-During the three quarters of 2016, implementation of the Shah Deniz Stage 2 project continued successfully.
-The project is now over 83% complete in terms of engineering, procurement and construction, and remains on target for first gas from Shah Deniz Stage 2 in 2018.
+During 2016, implementation of the Shah Deniz Stage 2 project continued successfully.
+The project is now over 89% complete in terms of engineering, procurement and construction, and remains on target for first gas from Shah Deniz Stage 2 in 2018.
 Project activities continue at all offshore and onshore sites and fabrication yards of the country including the Sangachal Terminal, ATA (AMEC/Tekfen/Azfen) yard near Baku, Baku Deepwater Jackets Factory (BDJF) and along the pipeline route.
 In September, a significant milestone was achieved in the project with the sail away of the jacket for one of the Shah Deniz Stage 2 platforms.
-The Quarters and Utilities (QU) platform jacket sailed away from the BDJF yard for offshore installation.
-The official sail away ceremony, which was held at BDJF, was attended by H.E.
-President Ilham Aliyev of the Republic of Azerbaijan.
-To date the transportation, launch, and positioning activities of the Production and Risers (PR) platform jacket structure have been completed safely while pile installation is still ongoing.
-The pipelay barge Israfil Huseynov has completed installation of all four North Flank and West Flank flowlines and is currently making progress on the remaining 32’’ gas export lines – this scope of work will continue through into the first quarter of 2017.
-The subsea construction vessel (SCV) “Khankendi” are progressing well at the Baku Shipyard.
+The Quarters and Utilities (QU) platform jacket sailed away from the BDJF yard and was successfully launched and installed in the Shah Deniz contract area in the Caspian Sea.
+Pile installation and final completion activities of the QU jacket structure are still on-going.
+The construction and commissioning of the subsea construction vessel (SCV) “Khankendi” are progressing well at the Baku Shipyard.
 The vessel’s 900-tonne main crane was recently successfully load tested.
 In summer 2017, the vessel will sail away from the shipyard quay for sea trials in the Caspian Sea which is a significant milestone on SD2 project delivery.
-At the ATA yard, construction of both Shah Deniz 2 platform topsides is well above 90% complete and commissioning is well underway.
+At the ATA yard, construction of both Shah Deniz 2 platform topsides is nearly complete and commissioning is well underway.
 The plan is to sail away these decks for offshore installation in the summer of 2017.
 The Sangachal terminal – already one of the world's largest oil and gas terminals – is progressing well with its expansion plans in order to be able to process the additional gas volumes.
-At the peak of project activities over 24,000 people were involved in construction activities across all main contracts in Azerbaijan and over 80% of them were Azerbaijani nationals.
+At the peak of project activities over 24,000 people were involved in construction works across all main contracts in Azerbaijan and over 80% of them were Azerbaijani nationals.